yhakbar/ya/docs/config.md

   - `post_cmds` is a list of commands found in the config to run after the command.
   - `pre_msg` is a message to print before running the command.
   - `post_msg` is a message to print after running the command.
+  - `chdir` is the directory to change to before running the command.

 ## Config File Precedence